 Another characteristic of term life insurance is that it is relatively inexpensive compared to other types of insurance.
-For anyone that is looking to get quality coverage at an affordable rate, term life insurance could be the best way to go.
+For anyone who is looking to get quality coverage at an affordable rate, term life insurance could be the best way to go.
 Permanent life insurance on the other hand lasts for an entire lifetime, or at least for as long as you continue to make payments.

-The other advantage of permanent life insurance is that it accumulates cash and can be used as an asset for which you can borrow against.
+The other advantage of permanent life insurance is that it accumulates cash and can be used as an asset for which you can borrow.
 Whole life and universal life both fall under the category of permanent life insurance.
 As you can see, each type of policy has different advantages and disadvantages that you have to consider.
 Each applicant is different which means that you have to weigh each plan based on your coverage preferences and what you value the most.

-Rates for a 53 Year Old
+Rates for a 53-Year-Old

 Assuming you are a healthy adult and lead a positive lifestyle, here are a few sample rates that can give you a good idea of what you may pay for life insurance at age 53.

-To obtain a $200,000, 20 year term life insurance, a 53 year old male will spend about $1005 per annum.
-A female on the other hand, a 53 year old female will cost about $723 per year.
+To obtain a $200,000, 20-year term life insurance, a 53-year-old male will spend about $1005 per annum.
+A female on the other hand, a 53-year-old female will cost about $723 per year.
 For a less hefty amount of coverage of $50,000, a man can expect to pay about $1140.